 - Select INSTALLATION DESTINATION from the INSTALLATION SUMMARY.

 By default LVM is selected, you can use LVM, though if you do, you will be unable to use the Disk Configuration utility after installation.
 If you do not require LVM, select Standard Partition.
+You will be unable to use the Disk Configuration utility if any partitions are encrypted.

 Create the partitions in this volume using the sizes described in the following table as a guide.